p3t/spring-cursorpaging/README.md

 The first given attribute is the primary sort order, the second the secondary and so on.

 *Important*: The combination of all attributes defined in the request must uniquely identify one single entity.
-Otherwise you will get unexpected results!
+Otherwise, you will get unexpected results!
 Most easy is to use the primary key of the entity (at least as secondary attribute, if you want to get the records ordered e.g. by a name or creation data)

 ### Example: Use a filter